xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     -pwd password           : database password
     -tdl int                : TCP read deadline in hours (default 24)
     -st string              : set start time, time specified as HH:MM
-    -us                     : enable unsafe shutdown when initiated by the user (e.g. with CTRL-C)
+    -us                     : enable unsafe shutdown when initiated by the user (e.g. with CTRL-C), this can cause data loss and will prevent state save from working
     -user username          : database username

 _For development only:_